0xbow-io/privacy-pool-V1.0/contracts/README.md

 # Privacy Pool V1.0 Smart Contracts (Solidity)

-Privacy Pool V1.0 is a private-data storage protocol for the EVM, utilising zero-knowledge techniques for secure preservation of confidential data.
-You may find the core solidity contracts here.
+Privacy Pool V1.0 is a protocol designed for confidential data operations with the EVM.

 > [!CAUTION] Privacy Pool V1.0 Contracts has not been audited.
 Please use with caution.

 # Overview

-> Users can confidentially commit data to Privacy Pool
-> and perform operations over any single/or multiple
-> committed data provided that the computation is verifiable and that it involves the cryptographic keys
-> which can prove ownership over the data.
+Privacy Pool V1.0 is a protocol designed for confidential data operations with the EVM by leveraging zero-knowledge friendly cryptographic techniques.
+It is a small set of smart contracts that allow users to confidentially store or share data with minimum complexity.

+## Supported Operations

+Privacy Pool V1.0 supports the following operations:

+1. **Commitment**: Utilise zero-knoweldge circuits to compute up to 2 252-bit fEs that is encrypted and comitted to (stored in) a privacy pool.
+2. **Release**: Release fEs from a domain to a sink address.
+3. **Proof of Association**: Generate a proof that a set fEs is the output of multiple computations over a set of fEs with properties that satisfy predicates defined by an Association Set Provider (**ASP**).

 For Privacy Pool to confidentially store data the following constraints must be satisfied:

-1. A set of elements must exist that can prove sufficient **ownership** of the data.
+1. A set of elements must exist that can prove sufficient **ownership** of fEs.
-   1. i.e. a set of **cryptographic keys** which can encrypt / decrypt / sign the data and proves data **ownership** by embedding a shared secret into the data.
+   1. i.e. a set of **cryptographic keys** which can encrypt / decrypt / sign the fE and proves fE **ownership** by embedding a shared secret into the data.
-2. Data is preserved in some form / representation that enables **confidential computation** over its properties / traits / value.
+2. fEs are preserved in some form / representation that enables **confidential computation** over its properties / traits / value.
-   1. i.e. Data is encrypted using zero-knowledge friendly cryptographic techniques supporting verifiable & confidential data operations.
+   1. i.e. fE is encrypted using zero-knowledge friendly cryptographic techniques supporting verifiable & confidential data operations.
-3. The Existence of the data in some domain can be confidentially proven:
+3. The Existence of the fE in some domain can be confidentially proven:
-   1. The domain can be characterized as a structured set, where it's elements hold sufficient membership proofs (i.e. Merkle Tree inclusion proofs).
+   1. The domain can be characterized as a structured set, where it's elements hold sufficient membership proofs (i.e. Merkle Tree inclusion proofs) and are the only valid inputs to field-element arithmetic functions.
+These functions are implemented as zero-knowledge arithmetic circuits to preserve data privacy.
-   2. Consider a **Privacy Pool** instance as a domain.
+   2. Consider a **Privacy Pool** instance as a domain
 4. Applying set-filter functions (i.e, predicates) over data sets must be privacy-preserving.
    1. i.e. Ability to iterate through data and generate a subset that satisfy predicates without revealing the data that were excluded or included in the subset through application of zero-knowledge folding scheme's (i.e. Nova).
    2. [!NOTE] With Privacy Pool V1.0 users can generate a "proof of association" **PoA** which confidentially verify that a data set is the latest output of a chain of data operations where all inputs & outputs satisfy predicates defined by an Association Set Provider (**ASP**).

-## Data Primitives
+## Data Types

-Privacy Pool V1.0 is limited to storing 252-bit values.
-These values can represent anything (e.g., storage pointer, data hash, or private-key), as long as it's type primitive is linkable on-chain.
-A privacy pool contract can link to an external contract which represents the data primitive (1 primitive per contract for V1.0, see the privacy pool contract constructor).
-By default it will set the chain's native gas token as the primitive.
+V1.0 operates on 252-bit polymorphic field-elements (fE) that can encode various data types (i.e. encoded secret, storage pointers, data hashes, etc). fEs are preserved in a Poseidon Cipher (c) that is generated from a commitment tuple (v, s, k) where:

+- v is the 252-bit value to be stored.
+- s is the domain identifier.
+- k is the ECDH shared secret key derived from a EdDSA key-pair.

+The Poseidon Cipher is a 7-element array that is encrypted with a shared secret key (eK) derived from a randomly generated salt key (Salt) and the public-key (Pk) of an EdDSA key-pair.

 ## What is a Commitment?

-Data is bound to a domain and a cryptographic Key-pair, forming a **commitment** tuple: (value, scope, secret)
+Privacy Pool V1.0 employs a commitment scheme that binds a 252-bit field element to a domain and a cryptographic key-pair forming a commitment tuple: (value, scope, secret).

 - **Value**: The 252-bit value to be stored.
 - **Scope** is the identifier of the domain.